acm-uiuc/til/_til/vim/turning-of-search-highlighting.md

-# Turning Off Search Highlighting
+---
+title: Toggling Syntax Highlighting
+category: vim
+---

 After performing a search for a common word, you end up with that word highlighted all over the place.
 To turn it off, I generally use the `set`